faranalytics/dialog/README.md

 ### Environment setup

-The following instructions apply to all of the examples.
+The following instructions apply to all the examples.

 #### Environment variables